Introduction to Power BI Development

-This module teaches students step by step how custom Visuals are build.
+This module teaches students step by step how custom Visuals are built.
 It first introduces the custom Visual Object Model.

-Next, students will see how Objects and Properties can be defined on a custom Visual and how you work with them in code.
+Next, students will learn how Objects and Properties can be defined on a custom Visual and how you work with them in code.

 Students will also be introduced to the different data view mappings and how to retrieve the data that the Visual should display using the DataView object model.

 Students also learn how to display tooltips on Visuals, how to use the formatting utility classes to format numbers, dates, ...